 Linnets are secretive in spring as the breeding season gets underway, concealing their nest-sites.
 They’re easier to see in summer.
 Last July, I watched a family on a bare hawthorn.
 The advantage of a local patch is knowing where to look, and here they are- same time, same tree.
 They sense they’re safe, up in the tree away from predators.
 Close by in another hawthorn, young swallows were stretching their wings, gaining strength whilst mature birds wove the blue above.
 For some while I was still on the ground photographing flowers and hidden in the foliage of an ash tree a green woodpecker called loud in my ear.

 A chorus of golden plover to Mullach Buidhe through boggy ground with lousewort, sundew, butterwort and green spears of bog asphodel, our boots gripping on whalebacks of Lewisian Gneiss.
 Sunlight through scarlet wattles of red grouse.
-Leaving heather for thick mosses and lichen, Nigel finds us a golden eagle as we climbed.
+Leaving heather for thick mosses and lichen, Nigel finds us a golden eagle as we climb.
 From Beinn Losgaintir, views of An Clisham, the North Harris hills and Traigh Losgaintir.
-From Beinn Dhubh we retrace our route and Jane spies a clutch of golden plover eggs half-hidden by heather A stream becomes a gully and from a bridge we watch small brown trout.
+From Beinn Dhubh we retrace our route and Jane spies a clutch of golden plover eggs half-hidden by heather.
+A stream becomes a gully and from a bridge we watch small brown trout.
 Cuckoo in distinctive posture on a rock.
 4 June 2005

 Aspects of Hekla on a summer’s day.
 Sunlit cloud swirled deep in a corrie and hung upon the mountain.
 Hekla, the mood changed with weather off the Atlantic and the named changed too: Hekla, Thacla, Theacla .
 Walking to the church, we put up a flock of lapwing and in one image they looked like punctuation marks adrift in a blue sky.
 The air was pure and lichens draped the statue of the Virgin.